jstormes/php-docker-quickstart/README.md

 # php-docker-quickstart
-A starting project works with PhpStorm for using Docker for PHP for development
+A project template that works with PhpStorm and Docker for PHP for development.

 ## Quick start